kvarak/dnd/docs/_Folk/dwarf.md

     **Languages**.
 You do not know any languages, although when you start playing you have probably picked up Common.
 No matter your Intelligence score, you cannot read and write.

     **Nature is a Harsh Mistress**.
+Add *Survival* to your class skills if not already there, and gain 1 skill point to spend on that skill.

-You are proficient with the Survival skill, as well as with improvised weapons like rocks and clubs.
+    Additionally you are proficient with improvised weapons like rocks and clubs.
+If not granted by your class, gain rank 1 in the *club* and *thrown weapon* weapon groups.

 -   ### Stolen
     You were stolen after creation, either by trickery or force.
 Stolen dwarves are usually retrieved and reintroduced in dwarven society, but you are the one in a million case where the clan thought you gone forever, or the thief was knowledgeable enough about dwarves to avoid capture.